kermitt2/biblio-glutton/Readme.md

 Framework dedicated to bibliographic information.
 It includes:

-- a bibliographical reference matching service: from an input such as a raw bibliographical reference and/or a combination of key metadata, the service will return the disambiguated bibliographical object with in particular its DOI and a set of metadata aggregated from CrossRef and other sources,
+- a bibliographical reference matching service: from an input such as a raw bibliographical reference and/or a combination of key metadata, the service will return the disambiguated bibliographical object with in particular its DOI and a set of metadata aggregated from Crossref and other sources,
-- a fast metadata look-up service: from a "strong" identifier such as DOI, PMID, etc. the service will return a set of metadata aggregated from CrossRef and other sources,
+- a fast metadata look-up service: from a "strong" identifier such as DOI, PMID, etc. the service will return a set of metadata aggregated from Crossref and other sources,
 - various mapping between DOI, PMID, PMC, ISTEX ID and ark, integrated in the bibliographical service,
 - Open Access resolver: Integration of Open Access links via the Unpaywall dataset from Impactstory,
-- Gap and daily update for CrossRef resources (via the CrossRef REST API), so that your glutton data service stays always in sync with CrossRef,
+- Gap and daily update for Crossref resources (via the Crossref REST API), so that your glutton data service stays always in sync with Crossref,
 - MeSH classes mapping for PubMed articles.

 The framework is designed both for speed (with several thousands request per second for look-up) and matching accuracy.
 It can be [scaled](https://github.com/kermitt2/biblio-glutton#architecture) horizontally as needed and can provide high availability.

-Benchmarking against the CrossRef REST API is presented [below](https://github.com/kermitt2/biblio-glutton#matching-accuracy).
+Benchmarking against the Crossref REST API is presented [below](https://github.com/kermitt2/biblio-glutton#matching-accuracy).

 In the Glutton family, the following complementary tools are available for taking advantage of Open Access resources: